WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/WaterAllocation/ReadME.md

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share OWRD's water right data for inclusion into the Water Data Exchange (WaDE 2.0) project.
-For a complete mapping outline, see *Oregon_Allocation Schema Mapping to WaDE_QA*.
+For a complete mapping outline, see *OR_POD_Allocation Schema Mapping to WaDE_QA.xlsx* & *OR_POU_Allocation Schema Mapping to WaDE_QA.xlsx* files.
 Six executable code files were used to extract the state agencies site specific time series data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file *(AllocationAmounts_facts)* is dependent on the previous files.
 Those six code files are as follows...

 - 0_PreProcessOregonAllocationData.ipynb
 - 1_OR_Methods.py